 Finally, let's cover the flavor and texture we experience in the wine as we drink.
 Typically, one will discover the same fruits that are present in the aroma of the wine.
 In general, Argentine Malbecs present a medium level of acidity and high alcohol content, a result of the high levels of sugar produced during all those hours of sunlight.
 While classed as a full-bodied wine, Argentine Malbecs are well-balanced and easy to drink with or without food.

-Ideal Food Pairings for Argentine Malbec Wines
+Ideal Food Pairings for Argentine Malbec

 As this is an Argentine red we’re talking about, it would be a crime not to recommend barbecued beef, slow cooked over a coal or wood fire as an ideal food pairing.
 Alternatively, Malbec can be enjoyed with some simple roasted vegetables, peppers or mushrooms, or a nice soft, white cheese.
+Meats and vegetables cooked over an open flame provide a perfect balance for Malbec

 While it has a reputation for being a good-value, accessible wine, there are $200+ bottles on the market.
 Examples of these more exclusive offerings include: Catena Zapata Adrianna Vineyard Mundus Bacillus Terrae Malbec 2011 ($220) and Tiano & Nareno Travesia 2010 ($250)